[ View More Topics About Cycling Health & Nutrition ]

 Four Similar Characteristics for Cycling and Jogging

 - Running vs. Cycling - Aerobic training: Running, walking and cycling are all aerobic sports.
-During these activities, large muscle groups are active, and this requires intensive support from the heart, blood vessels, and breathing, to pump blood with oxygen to the muscles.
+During these activities, large muscle groups are active, requiring intensive support from the heart, blood vessels, and breathing to pump blood with oxygen to the muscles.

-Depending how intense the training is, these sports will eventually use fats and carbohydrates to produce the required energy.
-That is the reason why we need to train at least 30 minutes, three times a week, to get the full effect of these sports on our body.
+Depending on how intense the training is, these sports will eventually use fats and carbohydrates to produce the required energy.
+That is why we need to train at least 30 minutes three times a week to get the full effect of these sports on our bodies.

-- Running vs. Cycling - the effect on our health: Cycling, running and walking are all recommended activities for maintaining good health.
-They are all having a similar effect on preventing diseases, such as heart diseases, cancer, diabetes, and more.
-Choosing the type of sports for maintaining good health is a matter of location: apparently bicycling for health is more common in Europe, while running and walking is more widespread in the US.
+- Running vs. Cycling - the effect on our health: Cycling, running, and walking are all recommended activities for maintaining good health.
+They all have a similar effect on preventing diseases like heart disease, cancer, diabetes, etc. Choosing the type of sports for maintaining good health is a matter of location: apparently bicycling for health is more common in Europe, while running and walking are more widespread in the US.

 Four Differences Between Running and Cycling